smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 You can take this even further if you would like.
 I used properties to make writing ``FirstName`` and ``LastName`` easier.
-You can just as easily use ``readonly`` to only allow the fields to be initialized in the constructor.
+You can just as easily use ``readonly`` to force the fields to be initialized inside the constructor.
-This further enforces immutability within the class with extra help from the compiler.
+This allows the compiler to enforce keeping the class immutable.

 {% highlight csharp %}
 internal sealed class Person {